nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 ### Work Completed

 * Started working with BigQuery in the sandbox/trial environment to test broader Ethereum mainnet transaction analysis.
-* Used BigQuery since Etherscan works better for one wallet or contract at a time, BigQuery lets me look across mainnet transaction data more broadly.
+* Used BigQuery since Etherscan works better for one wallet or contract at a time, while BigQuery lets me look across mainnet transaction data more broadly.
+* Spent time learning how to query the public Ethereum mainnet dataset and reviewing fields such as transaction hash, timestamp, sender address, receiver address, and transaction value.
 * Reviewed the CSV containing the top 10 normal ETH-value transactions for each month from June 2025 through June 2026.
-* Started going through the sender and receiver addresses to see if any patterns stood out.
+* Started going through the sender and receiver addresses to see if any repeated patterns stood out.
 * Noticed that many of the largest transfers were not random one-time wallets, but repeated high-volume addresses.
+* Worked through the monthly query results to see which addresses appeared more than once across the highest-value transactions.
-* Started checking some of the repeated addresses on Etherscan to see if they had public labels.
+* Manually checked selected repeated addresses on Etherscan to compare the raw BigQuery results with public wallet labels.
+* Updated the GitHub weekly notes to document the BigQuery workflow, address patterns, and early classification notes.

 ### Findings